ComradeIslander/ZZ/README.md

 ~~5.
 For this process to run in real-time.~~ __DONE__

 6. Include an input for start date and end date. __IN PROGRESS__

+Classes:

+  CustomCoordinate- subclass of Coordinate class.

+  FibonacciLucas- where the idea/code for making a starting date point comes from.

+  CustomZigZag- main class where work will be done.